Khan/genqlient/README.md

 For a complete working example, see `example/`.

+TODO: document this a bit more, including different ways to specify queries, options once we have those, etc.

 ## Documentation for generated code

 For each GraphQL operation (query or mutation), genqlient generates a Go function with the exact same name, which accepts: